pabloagn/rhodium/README.md

 Where `hostname` is the target host you want to use.
 Consult [hosts](./hosts) for the full specification.

-- You can clone this repository and test before committing to a full derivation:
+Alternatively, you can clone this repository and test before committing to a full derivation:

 ```bash
 # Using https